Victor-Guerrero-Devs/programming-books/joy-of-javascript/2-inheritance-based-object-modeling/README.md

 - Differential inheritance means that a derived object maintains references to the objects from which it is derived, which is common in prototypal languages.
 In JavaScript, this is called `Prototype`.
 In class-based inheritance, a derived object copies all the state and behavior from its own class, as well as all its derived classes.
 The key difference is copy versus link.
 - differential inheritance is a way for objects to differentiate themselves from their parent object by adding new properties, while class-based inheritance copies all the properties and behaviors from its parent class.
 - A hash value is a unique identifier for an object's state, and Object.setPrototypeOf can be used to differentiate a child object.

+## 2.2 Constructor Functions

+The constructor functions have been used for building objects in JavaScript for a long time, and they offer a scalable way to create many objects of the same shape.
+The section discusses advanced techniques related to the constructor function pattern.